 One of Crowdpurr's premium features is having the option to customize the Experience Code of each of your Experiences.
 So instead of having a random, hard-to-enter and hard-to-remember code, you could set your Experience Code to something more customized and on-brand to your company, event, or organization like:

 Your crowd would then enter this code at your Experience's URL on their mobile device.
 When your Experience Code is customized to your event or brand, it's easier for your crowd to remember and reinforces your brand identity.
-Custom Experience Codes can be between three and thirteen characters long.
+Custom Experience Codes can be between 3 and 13 characters long.

 Setting a Custom Experience Code

-Premium subscribers on the Seminar Plan or higher can easily update their Experience Codes:
+Seminar Plan users or higher can easily update their Experience Codes:

 - Click on the green Edit (pencil) button next to the Experience Code in the Control Center on the Experience Dashboard (this button is disabled if you're not a Seminar Plan subscriber or higher)